An Introduction to Gravitational Wave Theory: Einstein's equations: general covariance, Noether's theorem and gauge transformations

 The discussion highlights why general covariance is often referred to as background independence, namely the absence of any fixed background metric in the theory, or as diffeomorphism invariance, since every physical observable should be independent of the coordinate used to describe it.
 General covariance, background independence, or diffeomorphism invariance, are thus different terms used to capture the same underlying property of general relativity.

 The fact that every solution can be equivalently described in any coordinate system has a useful analogy with electromagnetism, where every solution can be described in any choice of gauge for the Maxwell potential.
 It is actually much more than an analogy, there is in fact a precise mathematical sense in which gauge transformations in Maxwell and Yang-Mills theories have the same property of coordinate transformations in general relativity, which we discuss next.
+Making this analogy precise is also useful in the context of gravitational waves as it will allow us to understand the origin of their gauge dependence and distinction between physical and unphysical modes.